MathSzoke/MathSzoke/README.md

 <h1 align="center">Hi 👋, I'm Matheus Henrique Szoke La Motta</h1>
 <h3 align="center">A passionate Back and Frontend developer from Brazil</h3>

-- 🔭 I’m studying Analysis and systems development from **Estácio Santo Amaro**
+- 🔭 I’m studying "Análise e Desenvolvimento de Sistemas" and "Ciência da Computação" from **Descomplica Faculdade Digital**
 - My learnings in the mentioned languages are in process, I started to study hard with a focus on the BACKEND area, which is where I intend to act.

 <h3 align="center">Contact with me:</h3>